This post may contain affiliate links, my full disclosure can be read here.

 - Peel and dice potatoes and carrots.
 I use approximately half a cup per quart jar.

-- Add vegetables to jars then add desired amount of meat.
+- Add vegetables to jars then add the desired amount of meat.

 - Cover with hot stock.
 Run a spatula around the sides to remove any air bubbles.